Kotlin/KEEP/proposals/bound-callable-references.md

     : (expression "?"*)? "::" "class"
     ;
 ```

+Note: type arguments after callable reference expressions are reported as unsupported at the moment, this syntax is reserved for the future.

 Double colon expressions are postfix expressions, so `::`'s priority is maximal and is equal to that of the dot (`.`).
 ```